osprey-dcs/atf-acq-ioc/documentation/FirmwareNotes.md

 # Optical Fiber Port Assignments

-The first fiber pair (QSFP-1, Fiber pair 1) on all nodes is the node event receiver input and machine protection status output.
+The first fiber pair (QSFP-1, fiber pair 1) on all nodes is the node event receiver input and machine protection status output.
 For leaf nodes, this is the only fiber connection.

-For nodes acting as event fanouts, the second fiber pair (QSFP-2, Fiber pair 2) is the event fanout input and machine protection status output.
-The third fiber pair (QSFP-2, Fiber pair 3) is, by conventions, the loopback connection to the node event receiver.
-The remaining fiber pairs (QSFP-1, Fiber pair 4, and QSFP-2) are the outgoing event links and incoming machine protection status links.
+For nodes acting as event fanouts, the second fiber pair (QSFP-1, fiber pair 2) is the event fanout input and machine protection status output.
+The third fiber pair (QSFP-1, fiber pair 3) is, by convention, the loopback connection to the node event receiver.
+The remaining five fiber pairs (QSFP-1, fiber pair 4, and QSFP-2, all fiber pairs) are outgoing event links and incoming machine protection status links.

-For the node acting as the event generator, all but the first fiber pair (i.e. QSFP-1, Fiber pairs 2 through 4, and QSFP-2) are outgoing event links and incoming machine protection status links.
+For the node acting as the event generator, all but the first fiber pair (i.e. QSFP-1, fiber pairs 2 through 4, and QSFP-2, all fiber pairs) are outgoing event links and incoming machine protection status links.
 Thus a fully-expanded system would consist of one event generator node, seven event fanout nodes and 34 leaf nodes for a total of 42 nodes and 1344 analog inputs.